-675. Structured Design (5).
-Pr., graduate standing.
+- 675. Structured Design (5).
+Pr., IS 610 or IS 460 or equivalent, graduate standing.
 The study of the elements of a specific description of program and system design.
-A specific, detailed approach with respect to the architecture of programs and systems.

-690. Special Problems (1-5).
-Pr., graduate standing.
+A specific, detailed approach with respect to the architecture of programs and systems. - 680.
+Software Design Management (5).
+Pr., IS 675, graduate standing.